nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/polymer-guide.md

 description: Polymer is as a simple JavaScript library that enables using and creating Web Components in modern browsers.
 review:
     comment: ''
-    date: '2017-12-14'
+    date: '2021-01-07'
     status: ok
 toc: true
 labels:
     - lts2016-ok
     - lts2017-ok
+    - lts2019-ok
 tree_item_index: 200

 ---

 ## Why Polymer?

 Polymer presents itself as a simple JavaScript library that enables using and creating Web Components in modern browsers.
-It leverage the browser as the platform, and offers polyfills to enable features not yet available in all browsers.
+It leverages the browser as the platform, and offers polyfills to enable features not yet available in all browsers.

 We recommend reading our blog posts [Web Components - a Great Standard for a Platform Approach](https://www.nuxeo.com/blog/web-components-a-great-standard-for-a-platform-approach/) and [Web Components - Getting started](https://www.nuxeo.com/blog/web-components-started/) which provides a good overview about Web Components and why we've decided to use Polymer.

 If you're new to Polymer the best place to start is at [www.polymer-project.org](https://www.polymer-project.org/).
-The Polymer documentation provides some simple guides and tutorials to help you [build an element](https://www.polymer-project.org/1.0/start/first-element/intro) or even [build an app](https://www.polymer-project.org/1.0/start/toolbox/set-up) from the ground.
+The Polymer documentation provides some simple guides and tutorials to help you [build an element](https://polymer-library.polymer-project.org/3.0/docs/first-element/intro).

 ## Best Practices